sysdiglabs/sysdig-aws-workshop-instructions/docs/getting-started/getting-your-attendee-information.md

 ---

 {: .goal }
-> This section will help you get your attendee information and credentials to access your AWS and Sysdig accounts.
-By the end of this section you will have the all the required information to access your AWS and Sysdig accounts.
+> This section will help you get your participant information and credentials to access your AWS and Sysdig accounts.
+At the end of this section you will have all the information you need to access your AWS and Sysdig accounts.

 1. TOC
 {:toc}